 Attached hereto as Exhibit "C" is the Schedule B - Personal Property filed by the Debtor with the Court.
-The Debtor's personal property includes bank accounts, exempt personal property, ownership interest in businesses and a Note Receivable.
-Based upon the pre-petition liens, little value is projected to be realized for the Estate's creditors in a liquidation scenario (as a result of the large debt owing to the
+The Debtor's personal property includes accounts receivable, vehicles, equipment and furniture.
+Based upon the pre-petition liens, value is projected to exist for the Estate's creditors in a liquidation scenario (See Exhibit "C").